20 Commonly Held Myths About Sales Tax

 10. I’m filing my sales tax return every quarter, so I only have to pay my sales tax every 3 months, right?

 One would think this is correct.
 But some states like California and New Jersey require quarterly sales tax filers to pre-pay their sales tax every month and file a tax return quarterly.

 11. My accountant files my sales tax, so it’s his fault if it’s late.

 Wrong.
 It is always the merchant’s responsibility to file and pay sales tax on-time even if a third party such as an accountant or bookkeeper is filling out and filing the tax return.

 12. The chances of me having a sales tax audit are slim to none.

-States are increasing sales tax audits all the time because sales tax is a major portion of state budgets.
-Remember, it’s not if I will have an audit, it’s when I will have an audit.
+If only this were true.
+States are increasing sales tax audits all the time because sales tax is a major portion of their budgets.
+Remember, it’s not if you will have an audit, it’s when you will have an audit.

 13. My food truck moves around to different cities with different tax rates.
 I only have to collect sales tax when I am in my home jurisdiction.

 You are responsible for collecting and reporting sales tax for every jurisdiction you operate in at the correct tax rate.
 You thought it would be so easy….